Montenegro road trip: A journey into history and nature

 Accommodation and camping on a Montenegro road trip

-Accommodation costs vary depending on the type of accommodation and location.
-Hotels and guesthouses in areas with a lot of tourism can be more expensive than accommodation outside of the main attractions.
-An alternative is camping, as Montenegro has many beautiful campsites, which are often inexpensive.
+The cost of accommodation varies depending on the type of accommodation and the location.
+Hotels and guesthouses in areas with a lot of tourism can be more expensive than accommodation outside the main attractions.
+An alternative is camping, as Montenegro has many beautiful campsites that are often inexpensive.
+Find your accommodation here:

 Gasoline and transportation prices